RajeshDgowda/RajeshDgowda/README.md

 A passionate engineer with a Master's degree in Electrical Systems Engineering from Universität Paderborn, specializing in Signals and Information Processing, and a Bachelor's in Electronics and Communication Engineering from Sri Siddhartha Institute of Technology (SSIT), Tumkur, Karnataka, India.
 My academic and project experiences have enabled me to build a unique blend of knowledge in embedded systems, signal processing, machine learning, and software development.

 Driven by curiosity and creativity, I have contributed to diverse industries such as smart home automation, robotics, web application development, and drone-based logistics systems.
 At Loxone, I worked on developing core logic and visualization systems for embedded smart devices, while at Flowsta I built interactive Qt/QML-based UI applications to enhance digital user experiences.
-My work in academia includes reinforcement learning-based route planning for drones and swarm robot coordination with real-time UI control.
+My work in academia includes reinforcement learning-based route planning for drones and simulator for swarm robot with real-time UI control.

 I thrive at the intersection of software and embedded systems, and I’m particularly interested in building tools and applications that are robust, scalable, and user-friendly.
 Whether I’m optimizing algorithms, designing visual interfaces, or integrating software with hardware, I bring a systems-level approach and a collaborative mindset to every project.

-With strong programming skills in C++, Python, and JavaScript, and experience in frameworks like Qt, ROS, and TensorFlow, I’m eager to contribute to cutting-edge innovations in embedded AI, robotics, and intelligent systems.

 ## 📨 Social & Contact